nofreegood/Work-summary/README.md

 Welcome to NB_tracker!

 ## Brief Description
-* If you didn't know NB-IOT before,you can read this\
+* If you didn't know NB-IOT before,you can read this.
    * [Introduction on NB-IOT](https://github.com/Kolmostar/NB_tracker/blob/summary/NB-IOT/Introduction%20on%20NB-IOT.md)
 * This section introduces Quectel LTE BC26 LPWA Module based on NB-IOT.You can get help on how to use BC26.
    * [Hardware of BC26](https://github.com/Kolmostar/NB_tracker/blob/summary/LTE_BC26_LPWA MODULE/Hardware.md)